chevereto/docker/docs/VOLUMES.md

 Manage Docker volumes.
 Refer to [PERSISTENT](./PERSISTENT.md) to learn more about volume storage and permissions.

+Use `docker volume ls` to list volumes.

 ## Volume copy

+Copies data from one volume to another.

 ```sh
 make volume-cp VOLUME_FROM=<from_volume> VOLUME_TO=<to_volume>